 The “Alita Battle Angel” manga, the source material!

-I’ve done some research for this one because I heard it was based on a Japanese manga series.
+I’ve done some research on Alita Battle Angel because I heard it was based on a Japanese manga series.
 It’s named initially Gunnm, which means “gun dream.”
 The English translated version is as we know it: “Battle Angel Alita.”
 The manga was published from 1990 until 1995.
-This took me by surprise!
-For some kind of reason, I thought it was based on a new manga.
-That’s why I prefer to do some research after watching a movie.
+That took me by surprise!
+For some kind of reason, I thought it was a new manga.
+I’m glad that I did some research after watching the movie.